aionnetwork/aion-docs/kernel/management/configure.en.md

 ```

 If instead of a permanent id your configuration has an `id` placeholder, you only need to start the kernel to be assigned a permanent `id`.
 You can share this `id` with peers that want to add your node to their configuration file.
 During kernel runtime, your peer list will expand to include other active nodes.

-If you accidentally delete the seed nodes from your configuration, you can find them on the [seed nodes page](/aion-node/kernel/seed-nodes).
-Make sure to add the seed nodes for the network you want to connect to.

 ## Log System Settings